-In terms of commercial work, there is always a story to tell and even though it’s true that you have to obey your client’s demands there is always freedom to be creative and to do it your way to some extent.
+In terms of commercial work, there is always a story to tell and even though it’s true that you will have to obey your client’s demands, there is always enough freedom to be creative and to do it your way to some extent.
 Sometimes it’s the little things that make a commercial work something you enjoy doing, such as lighting or getting a specific look.

 If the ‘Dreamer’ in you is allowed a flight of fancy where will it lead to?